-- having conversations with Mrs. Gishkori leading up to this meeting. - 3 25 Q. In terms of whether there was any awareness of 4 continuing risk to patients, any discussion around 5 that, you simply aren't in a position to assist us? - Well, I don't recall any discussions being had with me 6 Α. 7 in regard to progressing Mr. Weir's action plan as of 8 the 22nd.
-Now, I know Mr. Weir in his evidence said he was looking for the initial meeting with Mr. O'Brien to 9 be with Dr. McAllister and they just found it difficult 10:44 10 11 to get dates between all three lined up.
-I suppose that's the only I can offer.
-But in terms of my input, 12 13 I didn't do anything other than what I did to 14 Mr. Weir's plan.
+3 In terms of whether there was any awareness of 25 Q. continuing risk to patients, any discussion around 4 5 that, you simply aren't in a position to assist us?
+10:43 well, I don't recall any discussions being had with me 6 Α. 7 in regard to progressing Mr. Weir's action plan as of 8 the 22nd.
+Now, I know Mr. Weir in his evidence said he 9 was looking for the initial meeting with Mr. O'Brien to be with Dr. McAllister and they just found it difficult 10:44 10 11 to get dates between all three lined up.
+I suppose 12 that's the only I can offer.
+But in terms of my input, 13 I didn't do anything other than what I did to 14 Mr. Weir's plan.

-15 26 In terms of your input, you are the Assistant Director Q. 10:44 16 with responsibility, obviously with people below you and people above you, for this service.
-Did you not 17 18 feel any inclination to push this towards commencing 19 the process with Mr. O'Brien, it having been, if you like, on the agenda in one shape or form, one form or 20 10:44 another for most of 2016?
+In terms of your input, you are the Assistant Director 15 26 Q. 10:44 16 with responsibility, obviously with people below you and people above you, for this service.
+Did you not 17 18 feel any inclination to push this towards commencing the process with Mr. O'Brien, it having been, if you 19 20 like, on the agenda in one shape or form, one form or 10:44 another for most of 2016?
 21

-A. I know it's very difficult and hard to explain that for that length of period, no action was taken, but I suppose that's the reality.
-Again, my take on the meeting that we had with Dr. McAllister and Mrs. Gishkori on the 14th September was Dr. McAllister and Mrs. Gishkori and Mr. Weir, they had a plan and they would take the plan forward to bring an outcome, a positive outcome, a suitable outcome in terms of the management of Mr. O'Brien.
-Whilst I contributed to editing in some way the Mr. Weir plan, maybe naïvely I was leaving it to the senior doctors to progress.

-4 27 Could I put a perspective to you which goes something 0.
-5 like this: Mr. O'Brien is, it appears, plainly in the 10:46 dark that all of these events are taking place behind 6 7 the scenes in respect of him.
+I know it's very difficult and hard to explain that for 22 Α. that length of period, no action was taken, but 23 24 I suppose that's the reality.
+Again, my take on the meeting that we had with Dr. McAllister and 25 10.45Mrs.
+Gishkori on the 14th September was Dr. McAllister 26 27 and Mrs. Gishkori and Mr. Weir, they had a plan and they would take the plan forward to bring an outcome, a 28 29 positive outcome, a suitable outcome in terms of the management of Mr. O'Brien.
+Whilst I contributed to 1 2 editing in some way the Mr. Weir plan, maybe naïvely 3 I was leaving it to the senior doctors to progress.
+Could I put a perspective to you which goes something 4 27 Q. 5 like this: Mr. O'Brien is, it appears, plainly in the 10:46 dark that all of these events are taking place behind 6 7 the scenes in respect of him.
 These matters directly 8 concern him.
-On the one hand, we have NCAS advising that Mr. O'Brien needs significant support to be able 9 to address these matters, and these matters are allowed 10:46 10 11 to drift with no action being taken, no discussion with 12 Then we get to the Oversight Group meeting on 13 22nd December, taking a decision to have a formal MHPS 14 investigation and exclusion of him - and views may 15 differ about his response to the letter of 23rd March - 10:47 16 but he has not been engaged to do anything about his 17 shortcomings and he has not been provided with any 18 support to address his shortcomings.

-Is he entitled to feel aggrieved about that, in your view?

-A. Yes.
-With hindsight, absolutely.
-I mean, the whole process of any dispute or any member of staff who is underperforming, or viewed or deemed to be underperforming, is about two-way communication.
+On the one hand, we have NCAS advising 9 that Mr. O'Brien needs significant support to be able to address these matters, and these matters are allowed 10:46 10 11 to drift with no action being taken, no discussion with 12 Then we get to the Oversight Group meeting on him.
+13 22nd December, taking a decision to have a formal MHPS investigation and exclusion of him - and views may 14 differ about his response to the letter of 23rd March - 10:47 15 16 but he has not been engaged to do anything about his shortcomings and he has not been provided with any 17 18 support to address his shortcomings.
+19 20 Is he entitled to feel aggrieved about that, in your 10:47 21 view? with hindsight, absolutely.
+I mean, the whole 22 Α. Yes.
+23 process of any dispute or any member of staff who is underperforming, or viewed or deemed to be underperforming, is about two-way communication.
 So yes, with hindsight Mr. O'Brien should have been spoken with, should have been advised of what was happening; what had happened and what was happening.